void-ansible-roles/CTFd/README.md

 CTFd
 ====

 Installs CTFd on Void Linux and serves it using nginx and uWSGI.
+Also creates the /etc/nginx/site-available/ctfd/ directory where locations not managed by CTFd can be put.
+WARNING: These locations may conflict with locations CTFd manages.
+It is up to the administrator to ensure this does not happen.

 Requirements
 ------------